Skip to main content

 Download:

-The term complementary medicine (CM) is used to describe a wide range of healthcare medicines, therapies (forms of treatment that do not involve medicines) and other products that are not generally considered as part of conventional medicine (National Health and Medical Research Council).
-Some women think about using CM to manage their menopausal symptoms because they do not want to use prescribed medications or are unable to use them.
-If you are thinking about using CM, ask your doctor if it will affect other medications you might be taking.
-Some CM are promoted as natural and safe with little evidence the therapy works.
-Often there is no way to know if CM are safe or uncontaminated, especially if bought online.
-Your doctor can help you to understand the benefits and risks of a CM.
-The table provides a summary of commonly used CM for menopausal symptoms.
+Complementary medicine and therapies (CM&T) is a broad term used to describe a wide range of health care medicines, therapies and other products that are not generally considered as part of conventional medicine (National Health and Medical Research Council).
+Some women think about using CM&T to manage their menopausal symptoms because they do not want to use prescribed medications or are unable to use them.
+If you are thinking about using CM&T, ask your doctor if it will affect other medications you might be taking.
+Some CM&T are promoted as natural and safe with little evidence the therapy works.
+Often there is no way to know if CM&T are safe or uncontaminated, especially if bought online.
+Your doctor can help you to understand the benefits and risks of a CM&T. The table provides a summary of commonly used CM&T for menopausal symptoms.

 The traffic light colours indicate: